maxGraph/maxGraph/.github/ISSUE_TEMPLATE/01-bug-report.md

 ### Describe the bug
 A clear and concise description of what the bug is.

+Please create a single issue for each bug.
+If you have multiple bugs, please create multiple issues.
+This will help us to track and manage the issues more effectively.

 ### To Reproduce
 Steps to reproduce the behavior: